 The New River flows through the City, carving the waterfront in the downtown area.
 Water access to favorite fishing spots and water sports is abundant on the New River and Wilson Bay.
 Jacksonville Landing, the largest water access point in the City, is the place to launch on the New River, the City’s main waterway leading to Wilson Bay and down river to the ocean.
 This location offers ample parking, green space and a boardwalk to fish or enjoy the view.
 For launching on smaller waterways, visit Northeast Creek Park on the eastern side of the City off of Corbin Street.

 With parks located throughout the entire City, there is a green space near you.
 City parks feature many different amenities including playgrounds, picnic areas, ball fields, frisbee golf, skate park, water access, grills, basketball and tennis courts, public restrooms, shelter areas, and above all else, nature at its finest.
 Greenways & Trails wind through the City with 18 miles of options.

-In downtown Jacksonville, there are 5 parks located along Wilson Bay and the New River.
-Visitors will find public access to the water, places to walk, ride a bike, shelters for picnics and outdoor gatherings, trails, greenways, festivals and events.
-Jacksonville Commons is the largest single Recreational center offering a large indoor facility, Senior Center, Fitness Room and several ball fields, green spaces, walking paths and play areas.
-An amphitheater is planned which will host concerts and other outdoor events.
-Best of all, Jacksonville parks are open to Citizens and visitors.
-The City adds to this with recreation programs, activities and athletics designed with fun in mind for all ages.
-Recreation & Parks programs and activities are open to the public, and Residents are provided discounted rates.
+Jacksonville Commons is the largest single recreational center offering a large indoor facility, Senior Center, Fitness Room and several ball fields, green spaces, walking paths and play areas.
+An amphitheater is the newest addition where concerts and special events are hosted outdoors.
+Best of all, Jacksonville parks are open to everyone.
+Citizens receive discounts for recreation programs, activities and athletics designed with fun in mind for all ages.